htrc/ht-text-prep/README.md

 #### Examples:

-* Normalize file names for one volume's text files in one directory, without print messages:
+* Normalize file names for one volume's text files in one directory:

 ```python
 import ht_text_prep as htp